 For 42 years, the blind and deaf have stood in our governmental assembly whimpering a cowardly refrain and abandoning their convictions when the winds of self interest blow in their direction.

 In juxtaposition, for 42 years, faithful men, women and children have come forth to speak with unrestrained lips, giving testimony with footsteps, to the glory of God and His creations, born and unborn.

 Though we may tire of the task, feel un-welcomed, discouraged or overwhelmed we must and will continue to carry our signs, hold fast to our convictions and march forward until the day when every life matters according to the law and in every heart.

-We no longer drink diet soda, eat a growing variety of sweets or chew gum because of artificial sweeteners.
+We no longer: drink diet soda, eat a growing variety of sweets or chew gum with artificial sweeteners.
 My husband switched us to tooth polish without fluoride and soap without antibacterial agents.

 Our eggs come free-ranged, our bread whole grain, and our produce organic.
 Attending home school functions nowadays, we have to be mindful of gluten, nuts and food dyes in whatever we bring to share.